Javier Barreda

 Javier Alberto Barreda Jara (13 December 1966 – 3 June 2019) was a Peruvian sociologist, writer and public administrator.
 Born in Lima, he was educated at Cayetano Heredia University and Pontifical Catholic University of Peru.
 He served as the Minister of Labour and Promotion of Employment for three months, from January to April 2018.

 Early life and education

-Javier Barreda made his high school studies at the Emblematic Educational Institution of Our Lady of Guadalupe in Lima.
+Javier Barreda obtained his high school studies at the Emblematic Educational Institution of Our Lady of Guadalupe in Lima.

 He has a degree in sociology from the Pontifical Catholic University of Peru (PUCP) and a master's degree in Project Management and Social Programs from the Cayetano Heredia University.

 Political career

 He was advisor in the Congress of the Republic on issues of Budget of the Republic, consumer protection, youth policies, among other topics.
 Speaker on topics of social development and social programs, employment policies, entrepreneurship, participation and youth.

 He was a columnist for several newspapers in the country and published several essays on development and political analysis.
 All your opinion articles can be seen in the blog Búfalo de Pradera, on the portal La Mula.

 He was a professor at the Faculty of Social Sciences of the Universidad Nacional Federico Villarreal.
 He was professor of the course of National Reality of the Universidad de San Martín de Porres.
 Likewise, he taught in the Leadership Program for the Transformation of CAF – Development Bank of Latin America and the Caribbean and the Government Institute of the San Martín de Porres University.

 From 2006 to 2011, he was Vice Minister of Employment Promotion of the Ministry of Labour.

 He was married to Martha Joo and had 2 children.